Spanish cruiser Cataluña: Service history

+After the patrol boat — under Capitán de corbeta (Corvette Captain) Francisco Moreno Fernández, a future almirante (admiral) — encountered a strong storm in the Mediterranean on 18 November 1924 after departing Ceuta and reported dangerous flooding in hurricane-force winds and waves at least 9 m in height, Cataluña and the battleship Alfonso XIII attempted to come to her assistance, but the severe weather prevented them from reaching her; nonetheless, Larache finally moored safely at Almería on 21 November after 76 hours in the storm.
+At the end of 1924 Cataluña entered dry dock at Matagorda, Spain, for careening.

 Cataluña later served as a training ship and made several midshipman training voyages.
 The barquentine was commissioned as the Spanish Navy's training ship in August 1928, replacing Cataluña, and Cataluña was decommissioned by a Royal Order of 12 November 1928.

 Final disposition

 Cataluña was stricken from the naval register in 1930.
 She was sold at Bilbao in 1930 for scrapping.